Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

 Through the Feynman-Kitaev circuit-to-Hamiltonian construction \cite{kitaev2002classical}, it was established that the $5$-local Hamiltonian problem is \textsf{QMA}-complete, and subsequent works optimising the construction \cite{kempe20033} and using gadget techniques \cite{kempe2006complexity} reduced this further to show the \textsf{QMA}-completeness of the $2$-local Hamiltonian problem.
-Various further optimisations have been found to refine the problem and further restrict the family of allowed Hamiltonians (see for example \cite{hallgren2013local,cubitt2016complexity}); indeed hardness results have been shown to hold even under the significant restriction to 1-dimensional translationally invariant systems \cite{gottesman2009quantum}. \textsf{QMA}-completeness is closely related to a notion of universality for simulators; an equivalence was proved in \cite{kohler2022general}.
+Various further optimisations have been found to refine the problem and further restrict the family of allowed Hamiltonians (see for example \cite{hallgren2013local,cubitt2016complexity}); indeed hardness results have been shown to hold even under the significant restriction to 1-dimensional translationally invariant systems \cite{gottesman2009quantum}. \textsf{QMA}-completeness is closely related to a notion of universality for simulators; an equivalence was proved by Kohler et al.\cite{kohler2022general}.

-The constructions involved in the aforementioned results contain Hamiltonian interaction strengths which scale polynomially, or exponentially, with system size.
-Such Hamiltonians are infeasible for an analogue simulator, as discussed in \cref{sec:divincenzo}.
-A notable exception to this is \cite{bravyi2008quantum}, in which the authors use the Schrieffer-Wolff transformation to show that bounded-strength interactions are sufficient for one to reproduce the ground-state energy of the original Hamiltonian up to an extensive error.
+The constructions involved in the aforementioned results contain Hamiltonian interaction strengths which scale polynomially, or exponentially, with system size --- such Hamiltonians are infeasible for an analogue simulator.
+A notable exception to this is the work of Bravyi et al.\cite{bravyi2008quantum}, in which the authors use the Schrieffer-Wolff transformation to show that bounded-strength interactions are sufficient for one to reproduce the ground-state energy of the original Hamiltonian up to an extensive error.